hkmztrk/CMPE150/week05/README.md

 ### Q3

-Write a program that reads two numbers and prints the numbers that can be divided to 11 between them (including the numbers themselves)
+Write a program that reads two numbers and prints the numbers that can be divided to 11 between them (including the numbers themselves).
+Assume the smaller number will be read first.

 | INPUT      | OUTPUT    |
 | ---------  |:---------:|